-Wellness can be achieved by understanding the interaction between both our physical and emotional reaction to stress, and the way we make sense of what is happening in our lives.
+Wellness can be achieved by understanding the interaction between both our physical and emotional reaction to trauma and stress, and the way we make sense of what is happening in our lives.

 Eye Movement Desensitization and Reprocessing (EMDR)

 Cognitive Behavioural Therapy (CBT) to enhance EMDR

 Allan Chislett BSW,MSW,RSW

 Depression and anxiety can result from stress in the work place, school, relationships, loss of loved ones, traumatic accidents and traumatic emotional experiences in our early years.

 No one asks for these conditions; they are something that happen to us.
 If poor mental health were easy to let go of or change, we would gladly do so.